 Our Sugar Kelp Leaves are sustainably harvested by hand from the wild in Ireland, organically produced, dried naturally and often cut when the leaves are very large.
 It is also tested for contaminants.

-Generally, less salt is required in a dish using any type of Kelp, because the abundance of minerals released provide a 'salty' taste, with a lot less sodium & a better balance of other minerals we need.
+Generally, less salt is required in a dish using any type of Kelp, because the abundance of minerals released provides a 'salty' taste, with a lot less sodium whilst providing a better balance of other minerals we need.

 Health & Nutrition

-Because Sugar Kerlp is a variety of kelp, it has many of the same nutritional & therapeutic characteristics.
-Kelps are well known for their iodine levels - the highest of all sea vegetables - and as a great source of calcium & magnesium.
-Also an excellent source of 'hard to get' trace minerals, vitamins (especially Bs) and detoxifying fibre.
+Sugar Kelp has many of the same nutritional & therapeutic characteristics of other kelps.
+Kelps are recognised as having high iodine levels (the highest of all sea vegetables), but they are also a great source of calcium & magnesium.
+Sugar Kelp is an excellent source of 'hard to get' trace minerals, vitamins (especially Bs) and detoxifying fibres.
 Kelps contain special compounds that are said to have a positive effect on degenerative diseases: Algins, Fucoidan, Laminarin, lignans and many anti-oxidants.

 Label & Warnings